iotaledger/goshimmer/documentation/docs/protocol_specification/protocol.md

 Analogously to Bitcoin's [six blocks rule](https://en.bitcoin.it/wiki/Confirmation), our protocol has certain measures of the probability of a certain block being considered valid permanently by all nodes.
 This is achieved by the use of the [**Approval Weight**](components/consensus_mechanism.md#approval-weight-aw).
-The Approval weight represents the *weight* of branches (and blocks).
+The Approval weight represents the *weight* of conflicts (and blocks).
 Different to the classical Nakamoto consensus, instead of selecting a leader based on a puzzle (PoW) or stake (PoS), it allows every node to express its opinion by simply issuing any block and attaching it in a part of the Tangle it *likes* based on a `Like switch`.
-Through the like switch, a block can even reference blocks of branches it doesn't like (thereby reduce orphanage), by explicitly expressing which ones it likes instead.
+Through the like switch, a block can even reference blocks of conflicts it doesn't like (thereby reduce orphanage), by explicitly expressing which ones it likes instead.
 This process is known as On-Tangle-Voting.